 Ghost Towns are places that used to be thriving communities.
 But now they have no citizens living along their streets.
 The buildings are abandoned.
 Many structures have become ruins.
 Foundations sometimes can barely be seen.

 Events causing this situation were economic or natural.
 Consider the usual circumstances contributing to a town’s desertion:

-When Tombstone AZ was a booming silver mining town, in 1882, the population was up to 6000.
+When Tombstone Arizona was a booming silver mining town, in 1882, the population was up to 6000.
 Today’s population is a little over 1300.
 I think those among the 1300 don’t think of it as a ghost town!

 Old photos of Charleston show the nice little town that it was around the year 1885.
 It’s located on the West bank of the San Pedro River.
 Take the Charleston Road out of Tombstone, toward Sierra Vista.
-When you see a parking area on your left, pull in.
+When you see a parking area on your right, pull in.
 This is part of the San Pedro Riparian Area.

 When it was a living town about 400 people were there.
 First built in 1879 as a support town for Millville’s stamp mill across the river.
 It met its demise by 1888 when Tombstone’s mines were flooding.1

 From the parking area, you have an overgrown hike North.
 It’s about 1 mile total – but through a lot of brush and thorns.
 Cross the road to locate the railroad tracks.
 Follow them until you see the sign pointing to Charleston.

 Today Fairbank Arizona can easily be visited.
 Off Hwy.
 80, North of Tombstone, take Hwy.
 82 East (the only way it goes from there!) about 6 miles.
 The entrance is on the right.

 Cochise was a refueling support stop for the Southern Pacific Railroad.
 It sprang up during the 1880s.
 About 3000 people lived there during that time.
 Now only about 50 reside in this unincorporated village.